rokigeorg/encrypted-LoRa-Communication/README.md

 <snippet>
   <content>
-# encrypted LoRa Communication
+# Encrypted LoRa Communication - Node to Gateway

 This repository includes code for an Adruino Uno and a Raspberry Pi Model B.
 The Arduino (Node) can send AES encrypted data to the Raspberry Pi (Gateway).
+The LoRa commincation parameters are adjustable.
+Default settings are LoRa Frequency 868,1 MHz, Spreading Factor SF7 and Coding Rate 4/5.
+LoRa Communication is possible encrypted and without encryption.
+Right now the encrypted LoRa payload is limited to 16 Bytes.

 ## Goal